Stormwater fee: Maryland

 The law specifies that accrued funds must be used for specified stormwater pollution-related purposes.

 This law was modified in 2015 to make the county-assessed fees optional rather than mandatory while still holding the counties responsible for making progress on managing polluted runoff.

 Illinois

-HB1522 (August, 2013) provides DuPage and Peoria counties with the option of charging fees to residents whose property benefits from county stormwater management.
+The Illinois General Assembly passed Public Act 98-0335 in August 2013.
+The law provides DuPage and Peoria counties with the option of charging fees to residents whose property benefits from county stormwater management.
 HB1522 allows the counties to assess the tax in a nonuniform manner, based on their own rules, exemptions and special considerations.
 Home rule municipalities in Illinois have always had the ability to establish special fees under their own ordinances.

-The City of Elgin, Illinois was planning to assess the Stormwater Utility Tax in 2014, but an outraged public and decisive election results caused the Elgin City Council to unanimously reject the tax.
+The city of Elgin, Illinois was planning to assess its Stormwater Utility Tax in 2014, but public opinion and election results led to a decision by the Elgin City Council to unanimously reject the tax.